radistmorse/rhythmbox-vk/README.md

 --------------
 - cd ~/.local/share/rhythmbox/plugins
 - git clone https://github.com/radistmorse/rhythmbox-vk.git vk
-- In rhythmbox go to menu->mudules
+- In rhythmbox go to menu->modules
 - Switch the plugin on.
 - Press "configure" and login to your VK account.
 Allow the plugin to access the music.